Determining quantum phase diagrams of topological Kitaev-inspired models on NISQ quantum hardware: Scanning the Brillouin zone via symmetry-enforced circuits

 The ranges of exchange parameters in Fig.~\ref{fig2} cover a regime where both models have quantum phase transitions (in the thermodynamic limit).
-We observe no signature of these transitions due to finite-size effects (see Appendix \ref{appendix e} for details); however this limitation of NISQ machines can be overcome for the Kitaev-inspired models by employing a grid of shifted momenta.
+We observe no signature of these transitions due to finite-size effects (see Appendix \ref{appendix e} for details).
+To go beyond this limitation of NISQ machines, we employ a grid of shifted momenta to capture the topological phase transition features in the bond fermion sector.
+With the help of this method, and given the fact that the contribution from the gauge fermion portion is featureless \cite{Yao_PRL_2010}, the entanglement spectra as well as the entanglement entropy can be calculated from the correlation functions in the bond fermion sector only \cite{Peschel_JPA_2003,Vidal_PRL_2003}.